At the Immigrant's Table

 Some recipes come from cookbooks, passed down on stained pages and brittle corners.
 Others start quietly, with a conversation across the kitchen, or the soft clink of a spoon in a glass bowl.
 This one?
 It came from a kugel.

-I was testing the Sweet Noodle Kugel with Cognac-Soaked Raisins I’d written about not long ago.
-A recipe that always reminds me of Rosh Hashanah, of fall’s first chill, of the way my grandmother would hum quietly when the oven warmed up the whole apartment.
+I was testing the Sweet Noodle Kugel with Cognac-Soaked Raisins I'd written about not long ago.
+A recipe that always reminds me of Rosh Hashanah, like Russian raisin syrniki, of fall's first chill, of the way my grandmother would hum quietly when the oven warmed up the whole apartment.

 Save This Recipe Form